GreenAlgorithms/GreenAlgorithms.github.io/_pages/GA4HPC/GA4HPC.md

 ### Limitations to keep in mind

  - The workload manager doesn't alway log the exact CPU usage time, and when this information is missing, we assume that all cores are used at 100%.
- - For now, we assume that GPU jobs only use 1 GPU and the GPU is used at 100% (as the information needed for more accurate measurement is not available)
+ - For now, we assume that GPU jobs only use 1 GPU and the GPU is used at 100%, as the information needed for more accurate measurement is not always available.

  (both of these may lead to slightly overestimated carbon footprints, although the order of magnitude is likely to be correct)

  - Conversely, the wasted energy due to memory overallocation may be largely underestimated, as the information needed is not always logged.

 ## Report bugs